n8jadams/better-twitter-extension/README.md

 4. Navigate to `chrome://extensions` in the Chrome address bar
 5. In the top right corner, there's a switch for `Developer mode`.
 Activate that switch.
 6. Drag and Drop that unzipped folder onto the screen of Chrome.
 7. You'll see the `Better Twitter Exstension` plugin.
-Activate it and navigate to Facebook.
+Activate it and navigate to Twitter.

 ## Installation on Firefox:
 1. Follow steps 1-3 on the Installation on Chrome steps